sslboard/VanitySSL/README.md

 1. Terminates TLS for each custom domain using SNI to determine which certificate to present.
 2. Obtains and renews TLS certificates from an ACME provider such as Let's Encrypt.
 3. Proxies requests to the SaaS backend, adding headers so the backend knows which customer the request belongs to.
+Requests are signed with `X-Vanity-Signature` using the `PROXY_SECRET` environment variable so the backend can verify they came through VanitySSL.
 4. Provides an internal API for managing customers and domain mappings.

 Customers create a CNAME from their chosen domain to the SaaS endpoint (e.g., `app.saas.com`).
 VanitySSL sees the incoming SNI and serves the correct certificate for that domain, then forwards the request to the backend service (e.g., `backend.saas.com`).